 The board believes that both NCR and you, our stockholders, benefit from the use of stock options and performance-based bonuses because they better match employee interests with your interests.
-For an employee to receive the value of a stock option, the market price of the stock must increase.
+For an employee to value a stock option, the market price of the stock must increase.
 As a result, top management is motivated to manage the business in a manner that increases stockholder value.
 Similarly, performance-based bonuses are not paid if the Company does not perform.